kyverno/KDP/proposals/resource_cache.md

 With this option, Kyverno will not be able to use informers but instead use dynamic watches and mantain its own cache.

 This will be more involved, but will allow caching any custom resource.

-It can also allow finer grained filters for what should be cached.
+This approach can also allow finer grained filters, in addition to labels, for what should be cached.

 As with the informers based implementation, during rule execution, Kyverno will add the resource data to the rule context.

+## Other requirements

+### Metrics

+It would be useful to add cache metrics for observability and troubleshooting.

+### Failure handling

+The assumption is that the cache is kept up-to-date.
+We will need to think about any potential race conditions, especially during startup, and how to handle scenarios where the cache is not populated.

+### Failure

 ## Link to the Implementation PR